Alluxio/alluxio/docs/README.md

 $ mvn javadoc:aggregate
 ```

-Then go do `docs` directory and use jekyll to build the HTML documentation.
+Then go to `docs` directory and use jekyll to build the HTML documentation.

 ```bash
 $ cd docs